 What dog vaccinations your dog needs depends on you and your pet’s situation.
 The most important vaccinations that dogs need are the following (in order of importance):

 These 4 dog vaccinations are the ones we recommend that dogs get annually ($55 for the whole package).
-However, only one of these is required by law in Texas (and Oklahoma).
+However, only one of these is required by law in Texas.

 Do you have a puppy?
 Check out our page on what vaccinations puppies need!

 This vaccination is required either annually or tri-annually in Texas depending on the county you’re in and the type of rabies vaccine used.

-Both Texas rabies law and Oklahoma state law require that all dogs be vaccinated by 4 months of age (which we provide with our puppy packages), and stay vaccinated with either the 1-year or 3-year vaccination.
+Texas rabies law requires that all dogs be vaccinated by 4 months of age (which we provide with our puppy packages), and stay vaccinated with either the 1-year or 3-year vaccination.
 Texas law also requires that the first Rabies vaccination given is a one-year (following vaccinations can be three-year, depending on the county laws).